 Note: This classification is based on the rules defined in Sec.
 2(6) and Sec.
 2(7) of the German Investment Tax Act as of the date of this Supplement.
 Please refer to WM Datenservice for the current physical equity participation rate of the Fund, which is updated daily.

 Further information on German Taxation can be found in the Prospectus in the section entitled German Taxation.

-o the New York Stock Exchange; and
+the New York Stock Exchange; With the exception of: